SixteenThousand/owl/README.md

 regular expression every time you encounter this problem.

-Owl will hunt down any files with these issues and rename them as appropriate - see `man.md` for usage.
+Owl will hunt down any files with these issues and rename them as appropriate - see `man.md` for usage and other important information.

+See [Infrequently Asked Questions](./iaq.md) for unimportant information.

 ---